benjaminlaeuchli/Breast-Cancer-Classification/README.md

 ### Part 3: Classification of Breast Cancer Cell Samples with kNN, Logistic Regression, and Random Forest
 In Part 3, I compare the performance of three supervised machine learning algorithms — **k-Nearest Neighbors (kNN)**, **Logistic Regression**, and **Random Forest** — for classifying breast cancer cell samples as benign or malignant.
 The objective is to identify the model that best detects malignant tumors with a high recall rate, as this is critical in a medical diagnostic context.
 I preprocess and train the models using the provided training data, evaluate their performance on a separate test dataset, and finally apply the best-performing classifier to predict the tumor types in an unseen target dataset.

+### Part 4: Modeling and Evaluation of a Deep Feedforward Artificial Neural Network (ANN)
+In Part 4, I instantiating a deep feedforward artificial neural network (ANN) using TensorFlow/Keras.
+The model contains five hidden layers, each with 50 artificial neurons, and an output layer with a single neuron for binary classification (benign or malignant).
+Regularization is applied with a 30% dropout rate to prevent overfitting.
+The model is trained, and learning curves are plotted to visualize performance.
+Additionally, early stopping is implemented to halt training if the model’s performance does not improve after two epochs, thereby reducing the risk of overfitting.
+The results are compared between the regularized model (with dropout) and the early-stopped model, revealing that both models achieved the same validation accuracy of 0.9816, suggesting both approaches are effective in preventing overfitting and performing well on unseen data.

 ---

 **Key Highlights**